-Second, inspired by the numerical representation adopted, for instance, in NeRFs \cite{DBLP:conf/eccv/MildenhallSTBRN20} for 3D synthesis, we represent each numerical value as a feature vector obtained by the concatenation of a battery of different frequency functions.
-The motivation behind this choice comes from the observation that deep networks are biased towards learning low frequency functions \cite{DBLP:conf/icml/RahamanBADLHBC19}, while the scalar value of a specific tabular field undergoes to a high frequency variation.
-Thus, similarly to the coordinate embedding adopted in NeRFs, we transform each numerical value using a set of frequency functions.
-Note that this encoding is used to represent a specific {\em field value} and not to represent the {\em field position} as with the Positional Encoding used in Transformers \cite{attention-is-all-you-need}.
+Second, inspired by the numerical representation adopted, for instance, in NeRFs \citep{DBLP:conf/eccv/MildenhallSTBRN20} for 3D synthesis, we propose to represent each numerical value as a feature vector obtained using a set of sinusoidal functions at different frequencies.
+The motivation for this choice arises from the observation that deep networks are biased towards learning low frequency functions \citep{DBLP:conf/icml/RahamanBADLHBC19}, while the scalar value of a specific tabular field undergoes to a high frequency variation.
+Thus, similarly to the coordinate embedding adopted in NeRFs, we smooth this variation using a set of sinusoidal transformations defined over a range of different frequencies.
+Note that this encoding is used to represent a specific {\em field value} and not to represent the {\em field position} as with the standard Positional Encoding used in Transformers \citep{attention-is-all-you-need}.

-Third, we adopt a unified objective function for all the feature types based on the standard Masked Token pretext task \cite{devlin-etal-2019-bert}, which avoids the need to tune loss specific weights.
-However, since, in our framework, the numerical features are {\em not} represented as discrete tokens, in order to use a Masked Token task for a numerical input, we propose to decouple the numerical feature representation from the target used during the self-supervised training of the network.
-Specifically, inspired by BEiT \cite{BEiT}, where a discrete VAE \citep{DALL-E} is used to quantize image patches and extract a discrete token for each of them, we similarly quantize the numerical features using a predifined set of bins, and then we use this quantization as the target token.
+Third, we adopt a unified objective function for all the feature types based on the standard Masked Token pretext task \citep{devlin-etal-2019-bert}, which avoids the need to tune loss specific weights.
+However, since, in our framework, the numerical features are {\em not} represented as discrete tokens, in order to use a Masked Token task for a numerical input, we propose to decouple the numerical feature representation from the target prediction used during the self-supervised training of the network.
+Specifically, inspired by BEiT \citep{BEiT}, where a discrete VAE \citep{DALL-E} is used to quantize image patches and extract a discrete token for each of them, we similarly quantize the numerical features using a predefined set of bins, and then we use this quantization as the target token.
 Note that the discretized value is the {\em target} label associated with a numerical value, but it is {\em not} used as input to the network.